ggerganov/llama.cpp/README.md

 This repo is based on the [llama.cpp repo](https://github.com/ggerganov/llama.cpp).
 RWKV-related code is in these directories:

-- `./rwkv`: directory containing Python scripts
+- `./rwkv`: directory containing Python scripts for conversion and validation
 - `./examples/main_rwkw`: directory containing script that loads and infers RWKV model

 Please do not change files in other directories — this will make pulling recent changes easier.